dumbproject/fucker/README.md

 # fucker
-a discord bot. made with javascript and discord.js, plus bonus packages.
+a discord bot.

-fucker is a ping statistics bot and coffee addict. he listens to people type and sometimes you can kill him.
+a ping statistics bot and coffee addict. it listens to people type and you can make it die.

 i need to clean it tf up also.